Boot Butler Products

 How do I remove stains from suede boots?

-- To remove stains from suede boots or shoes, you’ll need a brush specifically made for suede shoes and boots, with large soft bristles, to scrape off as much of the stain and debris as you can from the surface.
+- To remove stains from suede boots or shoes, you’ll need a brush specifically made for suede, with large soft bristles to scrape off as much of the stain and debris as you can from the surface.
 This generally works best for removal of dirt and dust.

-- If your boots are suede, make sure to brush your boots in one direction only.
+- Brush your boots in one direction only.